annamarie-now/todo-app-styling/README.md

     *bonus: add a checkbox for each item to show if a todo is completed or not.

 3) Introduce the useState Hook and store the Todos from ./data/todos.js in state

+4) Add a form for adding new todos

+    it should consist of:

+        an Input field

+        a submit button.

+        (help: in React we need to take care of our input in eg. text input fields, so we need to store the input event in an input state)

+5) create a method for handling the onSubmit from our form.
+This method makes a copy of your todos state and appends our new todo to the new copy of todo's

+6) create a method for deleting a todo from our Todo's.
+This method accepts the title of the todo and filters our todo out of our todos state.

+7) BONUS: create a method that handles the individual checkboxes checked state, and toggles the boolean (isCompleted).

+8) BONUS: add some css styling to the Todo app (Go crazy)